kinvolk/gobpf/README.md

 ## Tests

-The `semaphore.sh` script can be used to run the tests in rkt stage1-kvm containers on different kernel versions.
+The `ci.sh` script can be used to run the tests in rkt stage1-kvm containers on different kernel versions.
 To run all tests on the host system, use `go test` as follows: